 - Follow the most recent package insert of manufacturer's instructions.
 Kit instructions may change slightly from lot to lot.
 Date the insert with the date the shipment was received/reviewed as documentation and to track reviews. - Any instruction or procedural changes must be reflected in the procedure.
 Director/Site coordinator and staff must read and resign the revised procedure with changes and trained as applicable if the changes are major, such as a change in timing, results, or a procedural step. - Use the test kits/reagents in the form they are received.
 For example, do not alter reagent strips by cutting them in order to test more samples per strip. - Never use outdated reagents.
 Check expiration dates on all kits, reagents, and Quality control (QC) materials - Perform quality control and/or calibration as specified by the kit manufacturer.
-Maintain the QC and calibration documentation for at least two years. - Store and handle all test kits according to the manufacturer's instructions. - Maintain safety and laboratory equipment checks and maintenance logs.
+Maintain the QC and calibration documentation in accordance with LHD records retention policy and applicable accreditations and regulatory requirements.. - Store and handle all test kits according to the manufacturer's instructions. - Maintain safety and laboratory equipment checks and maintenance logs.
 Perform on schedule per regulatory and manufacturer's requirements and recommendations - Follow all OSHA regulations that pertain to laboratory testing (e.g., Bloodborne Pathogens regulations). - Review reference lab specimen referral criteria.
 Confirm specimen collection requirements and follow up all testing results.
 Obtain a copy of the current CLIA and other testing certificates from all reference laboratories the LHD uses for testing referrals.
 These certifications are documentation that the laboratories performing the referral testing is an approved and certified laboratory for the tests that are being performed by them. - Send specimens for confirmatory testing when required by the manufacturer.
-For example, rapid group A strep kits may require a throat culture if the patient's test result is negative. - Maintain all proficiency testing records and remedial actions documentation for at least 2 years.
+For example, rapid group A strep kits may require a throat culture if the patient's test result is negative. - Maintain all proficiency testing records and remedial actions documentation in accordance with LHD records retention policy and applicable accreditations and regulatory requirements.